Leward/leward-blog/_posts/2017-12-03-https-with-cloudflare-rancher-and-haproxy/EN-write-user-guide-in-maven-project-with-asciidoctor.md

 I have a [Grails](https://grails.org) application running with this configuration.
 And when I used the Grails `redirect` method it did not work because the URL built was using HTTP and not HTTPS.

-The issue is that HA Proxy itself is listening in HTTP, so when forwarding the traffic in indicates it is running.
+The issue is that HA Proxy itself is listening in HTTP, so when forwarding the traffic in indicates it is running expose and exposed through plain HTTP.

-There is a trick that solved the problem: adding an `X-Forwarded-Port` HTTP header through HA Proxy.
+There is a trick that solved the problem: adding an `X-Forwarded-Port` HTTP header at the HA Proxy level.

 ### Configure HA proxy with Rancher